How to Use a Fire Extinguisher: The PASS Method

 Squeezing opens the discharge valve.
 Pressurized agent flows out through the nozzle or hose.
 Discharge continues as long as you squeeze.
 Most units build up pressure before discharge begins—one to two seconds.
 You may hear a hiss or see discharge beginning.
 The pressure gauge will drop as agent is used.

 Hold the trigger continuously while sweeping at the base.
 Use short pulses if you want to conserve agent and observe effect.
 Long continuous discharge uses agent faster but covers a larger area.
 If discharge doesn't start: verify the pin was fully removed.
 Check that the extinguisher is upright.
 Ensure no internal obstruction.
 If it still doesn't discharge, stop and evacuate.
-The unit may be defective.
+The unit is defective.

 Step 4: SWEEP from Side to Side